 My PhD studies focused on open access, digital publishing, and how we communicate scholarship generally.
 I also hold a BA Honours in English from the University of British Columbia and an MA in English from the University of Victoria.
 My undergrad and MA studies centred around digital humanities, new media, modernism, and contemporary American poetry and literature.
 My work has appeared in Digital Scholarship in the Humanities, Digital Studies, Digital Humanities Quarterly, KULA: Knowledge Creation, Dissemination, and Preservation Studies,

 and Scholarly and Research Communication,

-Currently, I’m pursuing an interdisciplinary PhD at the University of Victoria.
-I hold a BA Honours in English from the University of British Columbia and an MA in English from the University of Victoria.
+I hold an interdisciplinary PhD from the University of Victoria, as well as a BA Honours in English from the University of British Columbia and an MA in English from the University of Victoria.

 For other CV-related information, please navigate here: http://www.alyssaarbuckle.com/cv/